 Coco Chanel introduced her 2.55 bag in February of 1955.
 The quilted bag featured a long, double chain shoulder strap for a hands-free bag that was unusual in a time of hand held bags.
 This bag, and it's imitators are still popular today.

 Short strapped handbags made of a plastic called Lucite came in boxy shapes with pearlized, marbled, or faux wood designs that are now popular with collectors.

-In 1935, Hermes came out with the Sac Haut a Courrioses, a rectangular shaped bag with a flat bottom, made of fine leather, crocodile or lizard skin that was waxed to a fine sheen.
+In 1935, Hermes came out with the Sac a Depeches (mail bag), a rectangular shaped bag with a flat bottom, made of fine leather, crocodile or lizard skin that was waxed to a fine sheen.
 When, in 1956, Grace Kelly used one of these bags to conceal her pregnancy from the press, the bag became a fashion icon.
 Known popularly as the Kelly bag, it became the most famous handbag of the 20th century.

 The hippie culture of the 1960s brought a new interest in historical and ethnic styles.
 Shoulder bags made of exotic materials, or handmade macrame could be large as a tote bag or small bags to carry a few personal items.
 Fringed suede and hand tooled leather bags were also popular with the hippie set.

 For the more conservative young women, fabric shops sold wood handles and kits for making lined, detachable fabric bags that could be changed to match any outfit.
 Some of these bags featured embroidered initials.